 Recent studies have also shown that saffron also helps increase sperm motility in infertile men and can decrease some of the sexual side effects from taking certain antidepressants.

-Capsaicin stimulates nerve endings on the tongue, which releases epinephrine or adrenaline, the chemical that increases your heart rate and releases endorphins.
-Endorphins are natural opiates found in your body.
+Capsaicin stimulates nerve endings on the tongue, which releases epinephrine or adrenaline.
+This is the chemical that increases your heart rate to release endorphins.
 We recommend eating them and not actually rubbing chili peppers on your partner’s body for optimum enjoyment.